nilsdx/celestial-fusion/README.md

 ## Contributing

-You can contribute to articles by creating [Pull Requests](https://github.com/nilsdx/celestial-fusion/pulls), which will be manually reviewed.

-See [CONTRIBUTING.md](/CONTRIBUTING.md) for more informations.
+See [CONTRIBUTING.md](/CONTRIBUTING.md) for more informations on how to contribute to the project.

 ## Acknowledgements